 Figure 2.1

-In March 2024, the diagnosed dementia prevalence in people aged 65 and over for England was 4.2% of the 11.2 million registered patients.
-Over the reporting time, the prevalence was between 4% and 4.2%.
-Across NHS regions, the highest rate of 4.3% was in the North West while South West noted the lowest rate of 4%.
-Compared to the 4.2% national value, one region placed above it, 2 of the regions placed below it (London and South West), and 4 showed no statistical difference (Midlands, South East, East of England, and North East and Yorkshire).
+In September 2024, the diagnosed dementia prevalence in people aged 65 and over for England was 4.2% of the 11.3 million registered patients.
+Over the reporting time, the prevalence was between 4.2% and 4.2%.
+Across NHS regions, the highest rate of 4.4% was in the North West while South West noted the lowest rate of 4.1%.
+Compared to the 4.2% national value, one region placed above it, one placed below it, and 5 showed no statistical difference (London, Midlands, South East, North East and Yorkshire, and East of England).

 The interactive chart in figure 2.2 shows the latest prevalence for those with a formal diagnosis of dementia as a bar chart for the 42 ICB in England grouped by NHS region.